 -cable television for all inpatient rooms and outpatient waiting rooms

-Non-monetary contributions are used to make our patients' stay more enjoyable.
-Items which are accepted include —
+Non-monetary contributions items which are accepted include —

 -magazines and pocketbooks

 Everyone who makes a monetary donation of $100 or more to the Boise VA Medical Center may chose to have that individual donation acknowledged with an engraved brick in the Memorial Brick Walkway.
 Click here for more information about engraved bricks and the Memorial Brick Walkway.

 To make a monetary, or non-monetary donation, please contact the VAMC Voluntary Service at (208) 422-1176 or (208) 422-1175.
 You can also email us at BoiVoluntaryService@va.gov

 You can also make donations online!
 Click Here to make a secure, and safe donation to the Boise VA Medical Center.
 See below for a description of the different accounts you can donate to.